 Ever heard the term ‘beta?’
 If you’ve begun spending your time within the climbing community, you inevitably have.
 Essentially, it is the term that encompasses the entire sequence of moves contained within a climb.
-If someone asks for ‘beta,’ they are essentially saying, “what is your instruction manual on how to complete this?” or, “do you have any tips?”
+If someone asks for ‘beta,’ they say, “What is your instruction manual on completing this?” or, “Do you have any tips?”

 But how do you ‘talk beta?’
 You could do it by providing vague descriptions like “well, left-hand goes there on that roundish hold.
 You know, the one just above that smallish, edgy red one?”
 However, that’s inefficient.
 Instead, it pays to learn the names and shapes of different types of climbing holds so that you can have an entire conversation in climbing lingo the next time someone approaches you to talk beta.
 Without further ado, dive into this manual.

 Different Types of Climbing Holds

 These are small holds, with thin edges ranging from approximately one finger pad to half-a-finger pad deep.
 People either love or hate them, but they are great holds to pull hard on!

 These are rounded, somewhat circular holds that might look impossible to hold.
 They generally require you to utilize your entire hand to maintain a grip.

 Pro Tip: Keep your elbow(s) tucked in and sit low (extended arms) to get the most/best leverage on a sloper until you’re ready to make the next move.